Celebrating Preservation Month in Salem!

 Salem is excited to once again celebrate Preservation Month in May.
 Every year, communities throughout the nation celebrate Preservation Month in order to recognize the unique historic resources that make their communities special.
 Salem is blessed with one of the most important and most beautiful collections of historic buildings in the country.
 This heritage defines Salem’s unique character and sense of place and also serves as a vital tool that contributes to the city’s economic health.

 The City and the Salem Preservation Partners are excited to host local events beginning in May and continuing through the summer to focus attention on Salem’s unique heritage and people.
 Walking tours, in-person and virtual lectures and open house days are just some of the events planned.
-The City also continues preservation efforts at some of Salem’s most iconic historic landmarks, including restoration of Old Town Hall and the Dickson Memorial Chapel at Greenlawn Cemetery.
-Other recent preservation initiatives include an architectural survey of the historic Mack Park Neighborhood and upcoming preservation planning efforts at Fort Pickering and Fort Lee.
+The City also continues preservation efforts at some of Salem’s most iconic historic landmarks, including restoration of the Dickson Memorial Chapel at Greenlawn Cemetery and preservation planning efforts at Fort Lee and the Winter Island Barracks and Hangar buildings.

 Check back for more information on the following upcoming events with new events to be added:

-May 9th - Harmony Grove Cemetery Tour - As part of the Salem 400+ celebration, free program featuring a keynote lecture on Leverett Saltonstall, followed by an optional self-guided tour of Harmony Grove Cemetery highlighting the graves and lives of these former mayors.
-11 am-12 pm Peter Drummey, retired Chief Historian of the Massachusetts Historical Society, will present a lecture “Leverett Saltonstall, Salem’s First Mayor” at the historic Blake Memorial Chapel.1 pm to 3 pm. self-guided tour of the cemetery spotlighting Salem’s past mayors.
+May 9th - From City Hall to Sacred Ground: Honoring Salem's First Mayor Leverett Saltonstall and Those Who Followed - As part of the Salem 400+ celebration, historic Harmony Grove Cemetery at 30 Grove Street in North Salem is hosting a free program honoring the history of Salem’s past mayors.
+Peter Drummey, retired Chief Historian of the Massachusetts Historical Society, will present a lecture “Leverett Saltonstall, Salem’s First Mayor” at the historic Blake Memorial Chapel from 11-12pm followed by an optional self-guided walking tour of the cemetery spotlighting Salem mayors interred in the cemetery.

-May 14th - May 27th - Historic Building Documents Exhibit at Old Town Hall - Opening reception on May 14th from 5:30-7pm.
-This exhibit will showcase documents uncovered during an ongoing document preservation project to preserve and catalog the City’s vast collection of historic building documents including blueprints and building permits that date back to 1913.
+May 14th - May 27th - Rediscovered: A Century of Salem Building Permits and Plans Exhibit at Old Town Hall - This special exhibit will highlight some of the fascinating artifacts uncovered during an ongoing project to preserve and catalog the City’s vast collection of historic building documents including blueprints and building permits that date back to the 1890s.
+The exhibit will be open to the public on Thursdays 4pm-7pm and Fridays, Saturdays & Sundays from 12pm-4pm with a special reception on May 21st 5:30-7pm.
+Special hours available by appointment - email pkelleher@salem.com.